WICG/uuid/explainer.md

 ### Goals

-Provide a straightforward and secure mechanism for generating UUIDs that addresses users' common needs (_identifiers for generated pages, identifiers for sessions, identifiers for generated HTML elements, database keys, etc._ ), while minimizing the amount of domain knowledge a user requires to discover and use the feature.
+Provide a straightforward and secure mechanism for generating UUIDs that addresses developers' common needs (_identifiers for generated pages, identifiers for sessions, identifiers for generated HTML elements, database keys, etc._ ), while minimizing the amount of domain knowledge a developer requires to discover and use the feature.

 ### Proposed API (addition to crypto interface)